turbot/tailpipe-docs/docs/learn.md

 Create a file, `~/.tailpipe/config`, with a `connection` and `partition` block similar to these examples.

-Note: If you don't have any access to live Cloudtrail logs, you can use the [flaws.cloud](http://flaws.cloud/) sample logs.
+Note: If you don't have access to live Cloudtrail logs, you can use the [flaws.cloud](http://flaws.cloud/) sample logs.
 To get them:

 ```
 mkdir ~/flaws